AlohaEh/msilib/README.rst

 Usage
 -----
-PyPi doesn't allow for a library to be named msilib since that already exists.
-You will need to either rename the folder in site-packages after installing or rename any existing references to msilib to pymsilib.
+This library can be import as either msilib or pymsilib.

 General
 -------